Frequently Asked Questions

-If you want your wildflower meadow to be long-lasting, sustainable and easy to care for.
-Getting the maintenance regime right is essential.
+If you want your wildflower meadow to be long-lasting, sustainable and easy to care for, then getting your wildflower meadow maintenance regime right is essential.
 Here are some helpful Q’s and A’s to help you.

 Wildflower areas are stunningly beautiful and relatively low maintenance.
 However, they do need a little annual TLC if their beauty is to be sustained.